grantjo78/grantjo78.github.io/_posts/2022-05-21-mountnfs-createstorageaccount.md

 ### Step 6: Configure Data Protection Settings

-No changes need to be here at this point in time.
+No changes need to be made here at this point in time.

 Select **Next: Encryption >**